Ring Alarm Review

 Ring also does a good job with instant alerts.
 You can really fine-tune the push alerts that are sent to your smartphone.
 It’s worth mentioning that even with push alerts disabled, you’ll still get a notification from Ring if your alarm is tripped.
 There’s no way to turn this off.
 (And why would you?)
 So, even if you’re in the Maldives on vacation and someone breaks into your home, you’ll get an alert almost immediately.
 Thankfully, this is standard in the industry.

 Did You Know?
 Ring “Neighbors” is built right into the Ring app.
 You’ll find it on the dashboard, under “Nearby Incidents.”
-This section of the app lets you keep tabs on crime in your area, and other less threatening things like lost kittens.1
+This section of the app lets you keep tabs on crime in your area, and other less threatening things like lost pets.1

 Ring Alarm App Dashboard